MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Change_Data_Capture/README.md

 ![alt text](3.37_change_data_capture.png)
 </div>

-Debezium es una plataforma distribuida open source para Change Data Capture.
-La [documentación de Debezium](https://debezium.io/documentation/reference/1.6/), esta muy bien estructurada, y posee hasta un tutorial de utilización.
-Nosotros para este ejemplo vamos a utilizar la siguiente estructura:
+Debezium is an open source distributed platform for Change Data Capture.
+The [Debezium documentation](https://debezium.io/documentation/reference/1.6/), is very well structured, and even has a tutorial on how to use it.
+For this example we are going to use the following structure:

 - Postgres
 - Kafka